ezcater/ezcater-js-toolkit/packages/eslint-config-ezcater-base/README.md

 ## Usage

-Our default export contains all of our ESLint rules, including ECMAScript 6+, React, JSX, and Prettier.
+Our default export contains our base ESLint rules, including ECMAScript 6+ and Prettier.

 1. Install the package as a dev dependency for your project: